sk4rm/Danbooru-Animated-Captions/README.md

 Alternatively, there are subtitle editor softwares out there that export to `.vtt`, such as [VTT Creator](https://www.vtt-creator.com/) (web-based) or [SubtitleEdit](https://github.com/SubtitleEdit/subtitleedit) (downloadable software).

-## **For non-users**
+~~In order to cater towards users who aren't using the script, subtitlers would have to rewrite the time-stamped text in the artist commentary section in addition to the WebVTT file.
+For that, I'm thinking of adding a generator that can convert `.vtt` into simpler, human-readable format.~~

-In order to cater towards users who aren't using the script, subtitlers would have to rewrite the time-stamped text in the artist commentary section in addition to the WebVTT file.
-For that, I'm thinking of adding a generator that can convert `.vtt` into simpler, human-readable format.
+Subtitlers can also click on the `Copy subtitles!` button next to the `Apply subtitles!` button for a human-readable version of subtitles, instead of rewriting the entire subtitles for other users to see.

 ## **Known issues**